TheArjunAgarwal/haskell2025/chapters-typ/ch06_polymorphism.typ

   Once again, the pattern matching handles the shape of an element as a list, and the definition handles each item of a list as a *`Bool`*.

 Then we see functions like the following:
-- *`drop`*, which takes a list and discards the first couple of elements as specified.
 - *`elem`*, which checks in an element belong to a list.
 - *`(==)`*, which checks if 2 elements are equal.

-Up until now, we had been emphasizing on the _shape_ of elemets of a type, but these functions don't seem to care about it that much:
-- The *`drop`* function just cares about the list structre of an element, and not what the internal item looks like.
+- *`drop`*, which takes a list and discards a specfied about of items in the list from the beginning.

+These functions seem to note care about all of the properties (shape and behaviour together) of their inputs.
-- The *`elem`* function also does not care about the internal type of list items as long as some notion of equality if defined.
+- The *`elem`* function wants its inputs to be list does not care about the internal type of list items as long as some notion of equality if defined.
-- The *`(==)`* works on all types where some notion of equality is defined (A counter example would be the type of functions: *`Int -> Int`*).
+- The *`(==)`* works on all types where some notion of equality is defined, this is the only behaviour it is interested in.
+(A counter example would be the type of functions: *`Integer -> Integer`*, and we will discuss why this is the case soon.)

-Now one can define such functions for every single type, like:
+- The *`drop`* function just cares about the list structre of an element, and does not look at the behaviour of the list items at all.

+To define any function in haskell, one needs to give them a type, haskell demands so, so lets look at the case of the `drop` function.
+One possible way to have it would be to define one for every single type, as shown below:
 ```
-dropIntegers :: Int -> [Integer] -> [Integer]
+dropIntegers :: Integer -> [Integer] -> [Integer]
 dropIntegers = ...
-dropChars :: Int -> [Char] -> [Char]
+dropChars :: Integer -> [Char] -> [Char]
 dropChars = ...
-dropBools :: Int -> [Bool] -> [Bool]
+dropBools :: Integer -> [Bool] -> [Bool]
 dropBools = ...
 .
 .